drewm27/speakerrankings/boombox-size.md

 For running karaoke, check out [Karaoke Setups](/karaoke-setups/)

+There are 55 speakers ranked on this page

 **Use your browser's search feature to search for speakers on this page.**

 ### #1 Earfun Uboom X: Scheduled for release in June 2024 likely around $150-200